alexander-scott/Enhanced-Trigger-Box/README.md

 ### Player Pref Response

 This response allows you to save a value to a player pref.
 The supported data types are int, float and string.
+If you're dealing with ints or floats you can choose to increment or decrement the value by 1 by entering '++' or '--' in the value field.

 ``` csharp
 PlayerPrefs.SetString(setPlayerPrefKey, setPlayerPrefVal);